niuguanjun/learnGit/readme.txt

 Git is a version system.
-Git is free soft ware
+Git is free software.
+a new line